ava-labs/avalanche-docs/docs/subnets/subnet-development-lifecycle.md

 #### Experimental Subnets

 Experimental Subnets are proof-of-concept VMs developed by Ava Labs.
-They include the [TimestampVM Go](create-a-vm-timestampvm), [TimestampVMRust](create-a-simple-rust-vm), [BlobVM](create-a-vm-blobvm), and others.
+They include the [TimestampVM Go](create-a-vm-timestampvm), [TimestampVMRust](create-a-simple-rust-vm), and others.
 These VMs are demo software and aren't ready for production environments.
 Although they do receive periodic updates, the Ava Labs team hasn't audited their performance and security, internally or externally.
 However, these open source projects are intended to inspire the community, and provide novel capabilities not